MaximilienFathi/nft-marketplace/README.md

-# NFT marketplace - A Vanilla JS Solution
+# NFT marketplace - A World of Digital Collectibles

-NFT marketplace is a website that allows users to discover, buy and sell non-fungible tokens (NFTs).
-Given that my knowledge of back-end development is currently very limited, I have decided to solely focus on the front-end part of the project for now.
+The future of digital ownership is here!
+NFT marketplace is a project built with JavaScript that allows users to discover, buy and sell non-fungible tokens (NFTs).

 ## Table of contents